-- B.1 A Traditional Council must be responsible for the administration of the affairs of the Traditional community and performance of functions as contemplated in section 9 of the Act. - B.2 A Traditional Council is responsible for performing such functions as may from time to time be assigned to it by any Act of Parliament or Legislature or as may be delegated to it. - B.3 A Traditional Council must annually prepare and submit to the Head of Department a strategic plan or programme of action, which must have clear deliverables and budgets. - B.4 A Traditional Council must annually prepare and submit to the Head of Department and table before the Traditional community an annual report which must include the following: - - (a) A detailed annual performance report; and - (b) An audited financial statement.
+- B.1 A traditional council must be responsible for the administration of the affairs of the traditional community and performance of functions as contemplated in section 9 of the Act. - B.2 A traditional council is responsible for performing such functions as may from time to time be assigned to it by any Act of Parliament or Legislature or as may be delegated to it. - B.3 A traditional council must annually prepare and submit to the head of department a strategic plan or programme of action, which must have clear deliverables and budgets. - B.4 A traditional council must annually prepare and submit to the head of department and table before the traditional community an annual report which must include a detailed annual performance report.

-- B.5 A Traditional Council may in accordance with section 12 of the Act appoint such staff as may be necessary to perform the duties and functions of a Traditional Council. - B.6 The Head of Department must develop and monitor implementation of policies that regulate the administration and management of staff, finances and assets. - B.7 The Head of Department must from time to time issue such policies in circular minute as may be necessary to regulate any aspect of the affairs of Traditional communities. - B.8 A Traditional Council must implement policies that regulate the administration and management of staff, finances and assets.
+- B.5 A traditional council may in accordance with section 12 of the Act appoint such staff as may be necessary to perform the duties and functions of a traditional council. - B.6 The head of department must develop and monitor implementation of policies that regulate the administration and management of staff, finances and assets. - B.7 The head of department must from time to time issue such policies in circular minute as may be necessary to regulate any aspect of the affairs of traditional communities. - B.8 A traditional council must implement policies that regulate the administration and management of staff, finances and assets.